LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/Virtual/VirtualMethods.md

 ## Virtual Functions
+Recall fthat type polymorphism is the ability of a variable of type B to take the “form” of any class derived from B. The obvious question is “How?”

+The key in C++ is to use a reserved keyword to declare a member function in a base class and also implement the function in a derived class with a different reserved keyword.

+To turn a function into a polymorphic function is virtual, in the derived class, the function with the corresponding function siganture and return type is marked with override.

+The virtual keyword tells the compiler that you want to invoke type polymorphism, and the compiler implements the polymorphism magic.

+Define a variable of type reference-to-base class and initialize it with an object of derived class type.
+When you call the polymorphic function for the object, the compiled code checks the object’s actual type and calls the derived class implementation of the function.

 A "virtual function" is a special type of method that, when called, resolves to the most-derived match of that method that exists between the base and derived class.
 A derived function is considered a match if it is an override of the base class function; it has the same signature (name, parameter types, and whether it is const) and return type as the base version of the function.